 - i.
 The curriculum consists of a prescribed advanced study programme. - ii.
-The examination on the prescribed study programme consists of: (3 modules 37 credits each) - a) At least a three-hour examination paper in each of the three modules or research essay/ assignment of minimum 5 000 words. - b) A mini-dissertation of 20 000 words of a publishable standard. (total minimum credits: 129) - c) The student is also required to successfully complete the LNAV7900 module.
+The examination on the prescribed study programme consists of: (3 modules 37 credits each)

+- At least a three-hour examination paper in each of the three modules or research essay/ assignment of minimum 5 000 words.
+Continuous assessment may also be followed. - A mini-dissertation of 20 000 words of a publishable standard. (total minimum credits: 129) - c) The student is also required to successfully complete the LNAV7900 module.
 The student must register and complete the LNAV7900 module in the same year as his/her first registration for the mini-dissertation.